Appraisal Institute Officers Outline 2018 Plans: Valuation Magazine

 “Cracking the Code” examines Congress’ $1.5 trillion tax reform plan — the most sweeping overhaul of the federal tax code in three decades.
 Reaction from the real estate community has been mixed, but there are several important items for appraisers and valuation firms to consider.

 # # #

 Stay connected with the latest news from the Appraisal Institute on Facebook, Twitter, LinkedIn, YouTube and our blog, Opinions of Value.

-The Appraisal Institute is a global professional association of real estate appraisers, with nearly 19,000 professionals in almost 60 countries throughout the world.
+The Appraisal Institute is a global professional association of real estate appraisers, with more than 18,000 professionals in nearly 50 countries throughout the world.
 Its mission is to advance professionalism and ethics, global standards, methodologies, and practices through the professional development of property economics worldwide.
 Organized in 1932, the Appraisal Institute advocates equal opportunity and nondiscrimination in the appraisal profession and conducts its activities in accordance with applicable federal, state and local laws.
 Individuals of the Appraisal Institute benefit from an array of professional education and advocacy programs, and may hold the prestigious MAI, SRPA, SRA, AI-GRS and AI-RRS designations.
 Learn more at www.appraisalinstitute.org.